Case Study · Salesforce Negotiation · US Retail

 Background

 The company's Salesforce footprint spanned three major clouds plus analytics.
-Commerce Cloud powered the online storefront — product catalogues, checkout, promotions, and order management for millions of transactions per year.
-Marketing Cloud drove personalised email, SMS, and push notification campaigns to the retailer's customer database of millions of contacts, supporting loyalty programme communications, abandoned-cart triggers, seasonal promotions, and post-purchase engagement.
-Service Cloud ran the customer support centre — case management, live chat, knowledge base, and escalation workflows for both online and in-store issues.
+Commerce Cloud powered the online storefront.
+Marketing Cloud drove personalised email, SMS, and push notification campaigns to millions of contacts.
+Service Cloud ran the customer support centre.
 Tableau provided retail analytics across merchandising, inventory, and customer behaviour.
-These products were held under a standard Salesforce subscription model with various contracts co-terminated to renew simultaneously.

-As the business expanded its digital channels — growing e-commerce revenue by over 40% in two years — Salesforce costs had surged correspondingly.
-The company's VP of IT Procurement recognised that the upcoming major renewal represented both a risk and an opportunity: without intervention, costs would continue escalating; with expert negotiation, the renewal could be restructured to align Salesforce spend with actual business value.
-The company engaged Redress Compliance a full year ahead of the renewal, providing the time needed for a thorough assessment and a multi-round negotiation rather than a last-minute scramble.
+As e-commerce revenue grew by over 40% in two years, Salesforce costs surged correspondingly.
+The VP of IT Procurement engaged Redress Compliance a full year ahead of the renewal, providing time for a thorough assessment and multi-round negotiation.

 The Challenges

-The retailer held separate contracts for Commerce, Marketing, and Service Cloud, each with different terms and pricing.
-Salesforce proposed a unified Enterprise Agreement bundle, claiming it would unlock higher discounts — but the proposal was a single opaque number with no visibility into individual product costs.
+Multi-cloud bundling pressure.
+Salesforce proposed a unified Enterprise Agreement bundle claiming higher discounts, but the proposal was a single opaque number with no visibility into individual product costs.
 A discount on one cloud could easily mask a price increase on another.

+Marketing Cloud overspend.
 Marketing Cloud was the single largest cost driver.
-The retailer was paying for a contact database tier and messaging capacity based on early growth estimates that had not materialised.
-Only 60% of the contact capacity was utilised, and messaging volume was well below the contracted allowance — pure shelfware costing approximately $1M per year with no business benefit.
+Only 60% of the contact capacity was utilised, and messaging volume was well below the contracted allowance.
+Pure shelfware costing approximately $1M per year with no business benefit.

+Forced growth inflation.
 Salesforce's 3-year bundled renewal came in 25% above current annual spend.
-The increase was driven by Salesforce projecting 20% year-over-year licence and capacity growth — essentially requiring the retailer to prepay for hypothetical future expansion.
-If actual growth was 5% or 10%, the difference would be locked-in shelfware for the remainder of the term.
+The increase was driven by Salesforce projecting 20% year-over-year licence and capacity growth, essentially requiring the retailer to prepay for hypothetical future expansion.

+No internal visibility.
 The procurement team could not consolidate usage data across the three clouds.
-They lacked clear metrics on which stores or regions fully utilised Service Cloud, how many marketing messages were sent versus the allowance, or which Commerce Cloud features were actually generating ROI.
-Without this data, they could not counter Salesforce's claims or construct a credible counter-proposal.
+They lacked clear metrics on which stores or regions fully utilised Service Cloud, how many marketing messages were sent versus the allowance, or which Commerce Cloud features were generating ROI.

 How Redress Compliance Helped